Julie Ertz

-Julie Beth Ertz (née Johnston; born April 6, 1992) is an American soccer player for the United States women's national soccer team.
-She first appeared for the United States national team during an international friendly against Scotland on February 9, 2013.
-She has since made more than 100 total appearances for the team.
+Julie Beth Ertz (née Johnston; born April 6, 1992) is an American former professional soccer player.
+From 2014 to 2021, she played for National Women's Soccer League club Chicago Red Stars, and in 2023 she played for Angel City FC.
+A member of the United States women's national team from 2013 to 2023, she first appeared for the United States national team during an international friendly against Scotland on February 9, 2013, eventually making 123 total appearances for the team.

 Ertz played collegiate soccer with the Santa Clara University Broncos from 2010 to 2013.
-Following her collegiate career, Ertz was selected third overall by the Chicago Red Stars in the 2014 NWSL College Draft that took place on January 17, 2014.
+Following her collegiate career, Ertz was selected third overall by the Chicago Red Stars in the 2014 NWSL College Draft and was named NWSL Rookie of the Year.
 Ertz helped the United States win their titles at the 2015 and 2019 FIFA Women's World Cup.
 At 23, she was the second youngest member of the 2015 team behind 22-year-old Morgan Brian.
-The United States went on to the World Cup final where she played every minute of all seven games of the tournament and was subsequently named to the FIFA Women's World Cup All-Star Team.
+Ertz played every minute of all seven games of the 2015 tournament and was subsequently named to the FIFA Women's World Cup All-Star Team.
+After the 2023 World Cup, Ertz retired from international soccer.

 After moving to center midfield for club and country in 2017, Ertz was awarded U.S. Soccer Female Player of the Year.

 Ertz was again nominated for U.S. Soccer Female Player of the Year in 2018 and won the U.S. Soccer Female Player of the Year in 2019.
+Her husband Zach plays in the National Football League (NFL).

 Early life

-Born in Mesa, Arizona, to Kristi and David Johnston, Ertz was raised with her sister Melanie Johnston.
+Born and raised in Mesa, Arizona, to Kristi and David Johnston, Ertz was raised with her sister Melanie Johnston.
 Julie was introduced to soccer through her local AYSO region.
 The Johnston sisters played for Sereno Soccer Club in Phoenix; Julie played for the 1992 side and Melanie played for the 1990s.
 Regarding Julie's switch to the team, Ertz stated that "it ended up being the best decision [she's] ever made."
 Sereno was a nationally known club with alumni that have gone on to play in college, on professional teams and for national teams.
 Ertz played with the team from 2004 to 2010 on the U13 through U19 teams.
 She won the state title nine times during her time there and was captain of the team.

 Ertz attended Dobson High School in Mesa from 2006 to 2010, where she volunteered as a student athletic trainer all four years.
 She never played for the soccer team at the school, instead opting to devote her time to playing for Sereno.
 While at Dobson, Ertz was a member of the National Honor Society.